With the right support, you can begin living your best life. Contact Covington Behavioral Health Hospital today.

 Borderline personality disorder, if left untreated, can powerfully disrupt a person’s ability to establish a healthy life.
 The emotional instability and relational challenges present in the disorder can negatively affect a person’s ability to maintain good relationships with coworkers and impair work performance.
 As a result, people with BPD may find themselves passed over for jobs or promotions, demoted, or even fired, possibly resulting in long-term unemployment and financial stress.
 In addition, people with BPD are at risk of alienating close friends and family members, leaving them without meaningful social support and exposing them to a greater risk of substance abuse, other mental health disorders, and suicidality.
 Despite these negative consequences, however, it is possible for individuals with BPD to learn to manage the symptoms of their disorder and live happier and more fulfilling lives with the help of a dedicated treatment center.

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with BPD is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with BPD is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 The care that our patients receive at our center incorporates a variety of treatment techniques and therapeutic modalities, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 We place a premium on conducting thorough assessments on each patient at our hospital to ensure that we are able to develop individualized treatment plans that address each person’s specific strengths, needs, and treatment goals.